Localization Driven Quantum Sensing

-Moreover, we resort to sensing protocols by considering the unitary dynamics via sudden quench to efficiently encode the unknown parameter $V$ in the probe state.
+Moreover, we resort to dynamical sensing protocols via sudden quench to encode the unknown parameter $V$ in the probe state.
 Here the protocol duration time, $t$, manifests itself as a fundamental resource for the QFI scaling, along with the system size, $L$.
 Similar to the adiabatic considerations, sensing protocols have been designed via non-equilibrium dynamics~\cite{Polkovnikov11,Eisert15,Montenegro2022,Montenegro2023} influenced by criticality corresponding to a second-order quantum phase transition~\cite{Mishra21,Tsang13,Macieszczak16,Chu21,Mishra22,Rams18,Torrontegui,Garbe22}.
-In particular, considering certain assumptions, the dynamical precision quantified via QFI can at-most scale as $L^2 t^2$, where $t$ represents total interrogation time~\cite{Boixo,Garbe20}.
+In particular, under certain assumptions, the dynamical precision quantified via QFI can at-most scale as $L^2 t^2$, where $t$ represents total interrogation time~\cite{Boixo,Garbe20,Plenio22PRX}.
 This is the so-called HL in the dynamical context~\cite{Giovann04,Giovann06}.
-The dynamical sensors have certain advantages over the adiabatic counterparts, e.g., offering the protocol time as an additional resource for the scaling, overcoming the obstacles of critical slowing down, or as it has been argued that better sensing protocols can be designed, in general, via the sudden quench strategy in comparison to the finite-time ramp required for implementing adiabatic protocols in reality~\cite{Garbe22, Yang22}.
+The dynamical sensors have certain advantages over the adiabatic counterparts, e.g., offering the protocol time as an additional resource for the scaling, overcoming the obstacles of critical slowing down, or designing better sensing protocols via the sudden quench strategy in comparison to the finite-time ramp required for implementing adiabatic protocols in reality~\cite{Garbe22, Yang22}.
 Moreover, the measurement precision associated with an observable may attain a super-extensive growth with respect to the interrogation time, which is beyond the quadratic scaling of QFI, while perfectly respecting the allowed Cram{\'e}r-Rao bounds.

 \emph{Parameter estimation}.-- Here we provide essential background for estimating a single unknown parameter, $V$.
 We consider that the parameter is encoded either in the ground state or time-evolved state of a QMB system.
 As the parameter $V$ changes locally, its fluctuation is captured by the fidelity susceptibility, $\chi_Q$, defined by